BDR: Definition and Key Aspects

 What exactly is a BDR?

 The BDR (Business Development Representative) is the sales profile responsible for generating new business opportunities through active prospecting.
-Their role is to identify target accounts, contact them, qualify the fit, and pass opportunities to the closing team.
-Knowing what a BDR is involves understanding that they do not sell directly: their success metric is the qualified meeting, not the signed contract.
-If you are wondering what a BDR represents in your organizational context, the answer is: the profile that builds the pipeline before the closing team steps in.
+Their role is to identify target accounts, contact them, qualify the fit, and hand over the opportunities to the closing team.
+Understanding what a BDR is requires recognizing that they do not sell directly: their ultimate deliverable is a qualified meeting, not a signed contract.
+If you wonder what a BDR is in the context of your organization, the answer is simple: the profile that builds the pipeline before the closing team steps in.

 What is the difference between a BDR and an SDR?

-Both are outbound prospecting roles but differ in the types of accounts they target and the complexity of the process.
-The BDR handles more complex accounts with longer cycles and higher personalization.
-The SDR handles a higher volume of accounts with shorter cycles.
+Both are outbound prospecting roles, but they differ in terms of account complexity and the sales cycle.
+The BDR targets more complex accounts with longer cycles and a higher level of personalization.
+The SDR focuses on higher volume with shorter sales cycles.
 In practice, many companies use these terms synonymously.
-The critical factor is that the professional is clear about the type of accounts they target and the methodology they should apply.
+The critical factor is that the professional is clear on which type of accounts they target and the methodology to apply.

 What is a BDR in B2B sales?

-In the B2B context, a BDR is the profile that builds the pipeline from scratch.
-Without an active BDR or SDR, the pipeline relies solely on inbound leads, referrals, or the founder selling personally.
-The BDR in B2B sales is the role that allows the company to scale predictably by dedicating focus to systematically generating new opportunities.
+In the B2B context, what a BDR in sales is is the profile that builds the pipeline from scratch.
+Without an active BDR or SDR, the pipeline depends entirely on inbound, referrals, or the founder selling personally.
+The BDR in B2B sales is the role that enables predictable company growth by dedicating a professional entirely to systematically generating new opportunities.

 How much does a BDR earn in Spain?